benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 If you like pulling things apart just because:

  * You want to know how they tick
- * You want to see if you can if you challenge youself in putting things together
+ * You want to challenge youself in putting things together

 then programming may be for you.
 <br/>
 <br/>

-If you like to scribble, draw, design or plan things such as:
+If you like to scribble, draw, design, plan or theorise on things such as:

  * Thoughts about how a component, piece of equipment, or phenomenon might work.
  * A breakdown of some process or pattern into managable steps, items or sub-tasks